New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Introduction

 \section{Introduction}

-In 1970, Lawson~\cite{Lawson70} established its celebrated correspondence between constant mean curvature (\textsc{cmc} from now on) surfaces in space forms: \emph{there exists a correspondence between simply connected minimal surfaces in a space form $M^3(\kappa)$ (with constant curvature $\kappa$) and constant mean curvature $H$ surfaces in the space $M^3(\kappa - H^2)$}.
-The first application that he gave was the construction of two double periodic constant mean curvature one surfaces in the Euclidean 3-space.
-The procedure used to construct such examples is known as the \emph{conjugate Plateau construction} an it was a fruitful method to obtain new constant mean curvature surfaces in space forms (see, for example, \cite{KPS88, Karcher89, GB93, Polthier94}).
-The main steps of this construction are the following: \begin{enumerate} \item Solve the Plateau problem in a geodesic polygon in $M^3(\kappa)$. \item Consider the \emph{conjugate} \textsc{cmc} $H$ surface in $M^3(\kappa - H^2)$ (or the conjugate minimal one in $M^3(\kappa)$), whose boundary lies on some planes of symmetry, since the initial surface is bounded by geodesic curves (cf.~\cite[Section 1]{Karcher89}). \item Reflect the resulting surface across its edges to get a complete (often embedded) constant mean curvature $H$ surface in $M^3(\kappa - H^2)$. \end{enumerate}
+In 1970, Lawson~\cite{Lawson70} established a celebrated correspondence between simply connected minimal surfaces in a space form $M^3(\kappa)$ (with constant curvature $\kappa$) and constant mean curvature (\textsc{cmc}) $H$ surfaces in the space $M^3(\kappa - H^2)$.
+This result motivated the construction of two doubly periodic constant mean curvature one surfaces in the Euclidean 3-space.
+The procedure used to obtain such examples is known as the \emph{conjugate Plateau construction} and has become a fruitful method to obtain constant mean curvature surfaces in space forms (e.g., see \cite{KPS88, Karcher89, GB93, Polthier94}).
+We summarize the steps of this construction as follows: \begin{enumerate} \item Solve the Plateau problem in a geodesic polygon in $M^3(\kappa)$. \item Consider the \emph{conjugate} \textsc{cmc} $H$ surface in $M^3(\kappa - H^2)$, whose boundary lies on some planes of symmetry, since the initial surface is bounded by geodesic curves (cf.~\cite[Section 1]{Karcher89}). \item Reflect the resulting surface across its edges to get a complete constant mean curvature $H$ surface in $M^3(\kappa - H^2)$. \end{enumerate}

 The key property of this method is that a \emph{geodesic curvature line in the initial surface becomes a planar line of symmetry in the conjugate one}.
 This is crucial in order to extend by reflection the conjugate piece to a complete constant mean curvature surface.

-The main problem is, once the desired symmetries in the \textsc{cmc} surface have been fixed, the choice of the appropriate geodesic polygons.
-For instance, for conjugate minimal surfaces in the sphere or the hyperbolic space the Plateau contour has to be determined by a degree argument from a $2$-parameter family of solved Plateau problems (cf.~\cite{KPS88, Polthier94}).
+Hence, it is important to cleverly choose the appropriate geodesic polygon once the desired symmetries in the target surface have been fixed.
+Sometimes it is not possible to explicitly determine the conjugate surface and continuity or degree arguments come in handy (cf.~\cite{KPS88, Polthier94}).